Skip to content

 • 1980s: Development of MRP II with integrated modules across accounting, inventory management, etc. which had a central database.

-• 1990s: Gartner invents the term ‘ERP’, which were client-server systems with business intelligence, that could automate some business processes such as HR, project management, CRM, etc.
+• 1990s: Gartner invents the term ‘ERP’, which were client-server systems that could automate basic processes like accounting, payroll, inventory management and order tracking.

 • 2000s: Introduction of cloud-based ERP with web applications, improved KPIs and analytics, field services, dashboards, mobile app support & more.